To Achieve What Nobody Else Has, You Must Do What Nobody Else Does

 But soon, we paid off all our debts.

 At 26 with 2 cars and 3 college degrees between us, we were 100% debt-free.
 We went from saving <$200 a month to well over $1,000 a month.
-We saved up so that we could quit our jobs and travel the world (we’re in South Korea now, Southeast Asia is next, Europe after).
+We saved up so that we could quit our jobs and travel the world, which we did.

 We lived like no one else — skipping expensive happy hours with coworkers, cooking our week’s lunches on Sunday night, spending frustrating hours every week managing our Excel sheets…